 To advance equity and justice, philanthropic strategy needs to consider the root causes of disparities, systems and policy, systemic racism, negative narratives, diversity, equity, and inclusion, and other factors that affect most program areas.
 These considerations can be overwhelming.
 The good news, the following five principles can go a long way.

-- Principle One: Lead with equity and justice (it’s not just a lens).
+- Principle One: Lead with equity and justice.
 Begin with equity and justice as the goal, versus layering it onto existing work, and honor disadvantaged and excluded communities as the best sources of solutions to achieve it.

 - Principle Two: Recognize the big problem to solve.
 Understand how systems drive disparities and what keeps them in place.